1929 Western Maryland Green Terror football team

 The 1929 Western Maryland Green Terror football team was an American football team that represented Western Maryland College (now known as McDaniel College) as an independent during the 1929 college football season.
 In its fourth season under head coach Dick Harlow, the team compiled a perfect 11–0 record and shut out eight of its eleven opponents.
+Charlie Havens was the team's captain.
+Western Maryland played home games at Hoffa Field on Westminster, Maryland.

-The 1929 season preceded the era of the AP Poll, but Western Maryland was the only undefeated team to play an 11-game schedule.
+The 1929 season preceded the era of the AP poll, but Western Maryland was the only undefeated team to play an 11-game schedule.
 After the season the Associated Press wrote: "Western Maryland With 11 Straight Victories Leads the List.
 Fourteen teams remained unbeaten at the close of the football season, Western Maryland leading the major teams with eleven straight victories, according to The Associated Press."

-Key players included Eugene "Stoney" Willis, Rip Engle, Charles Havens and Paul Bates.
+Key players included Stoney Willis, Rip Engle, Havens, and Paul L. Bates.
 Western Maryland's 1929 season was part of a 27-game undefeated streak that started in 1928 and continued into 1931.
-Coach Harlow was later inducted into the College Football Hall of Fame.
+Harlow was later inducted into the College Football Hall of Fame.